bkam03/sorting-algorithms/README.md

 split array into two, on either side of pivot. iterate through array( except 0 ) and push into greater or lesser array. changing call: return quicksort( small array ) + pivot + quicksort( larger array )

+Best Case:  The sort chooses good pivots, located right in the middle of each range.
+This minimizes the number of splits needed.

+Worst Case:  The sort chooses pivots on the extremes of the range, so the array splits until practically everything is a pivot before recombining.

 Merge Sort